Chris Daughtry's Daughter Hannah Found Dead at 25 - E! Online

 American Idol alum and rocker Chris Daughtry and wife Deanna Daughtry are mourning the sudden death of their eldest daughter, Hannah.

-Nashville police found the 25-year-old dead inside her home in the Tenn. capital on Friday, Nov.
+Police found the 25-year-old dead inside her home in Nashville, Tenn. on Friday, Nov.
 12, People reported.
-The department had no immediate comment when reached by E!
+The city's police department had no immediate comment when reached by E!
 News.

 Following Hannah's passing, her mom paid tribute to her on Instagram, writing, "My first born.
 I love you endlessly Hannah.
 Our family would like to thank you all for the outpouring of love as we grieve the loss of my daughter Hannah."